Dalit Ezhilmalai: Career

 After the formation of the Pattali Makkal Katchi in 1989, he joined the party and became its general secretary.
 In the 1998 Lok Sabha election, he was elected from the Chidambaram (reserved) constituency when the PMK contested the poll as part of the AIADMK-led coalition.
 In March 1998, he was made Union Minister of State for Health and Family Welfare with independent charge in the Vajpayee Cabinet.
 However, in August 1999, he quit the PMK as he was denied the party nomination to contest again from the constituency.
 Later, he joined the AIADMK and was elected as an AIADMK MP from Tiruchirappalli (Lok Sabha constituency) in the 2001 by-election.

+Electoral performance

 Death

 He died on 6 May 2020, aged 74, in Chennai.